 Not all websites use or need to use ARIA attributes to be accessible.
 In fact, ARIA attributes are intended to be used only when a part or function of a site is difficult to use or unclear with a screen reader or assistive technology.
 Many of the most common elements you’ll see in modern websites today are already accessible, and don’t need additional ARIA attributes.
 However, if you have tested your site and it isn’t accessible, ARIA may offer solutions to fix it.

 Since the web is so vast and there are so many different ways that information and content may be displayed, ARIA must be versatile, with the ability to solve many different accessibility issues.
 To help organize ARIA solutions, they are mainly divided into three subsections: roles, states, and properties.
-We’ll describe each one, and what it does, in more detail below.
-For a more in-depth look into ARIA functions and organization, see the WAI-ARIA 1.1 document.

 ARIA Roles

-• Widget roles: these provide more clarity about what a part of the website is supposed to do, and make it easier to interact with.
-One widget role is role="button", which shows what an element is and when it should be clicked.
-Another is role="progressbar", which shows that an element is displaying the progress of a task.
+role="button", which shows what an element is and when it should be clicked.
+Another isrole="progressbar", which shows that an element is displaying the progress of a task. - Live region roles: these show that an element is dynamic and changes based on certain criteria.
+For example,

 ARIA Properties

-• Relationship properties: these describe when two or more elements share an important relationship, such as labels, controls, or descriptions, among others.
-For example, aria-labelledby="first name" used with a form input would clearly show a screen reader and a user what the input is.
+aria-labelledbyused with a form input would clearly show a screen reader and a user what the input is.

 ARIA States

-• Widget states: Widget states are very similar to widget properties, except they can be changed with a user’s action.
-For example, the ARIA state aria-expanded="true" would show that a box, tree, table, or another element is expandable, and the current state is expanded.
+- Widget states: very similar to widget properties, except they can be changed with a user’s action.
+For example,

-• Live region states: Live region states are used in conjunction with live region properties to show users what these parts of websites are doing.
-The state aria-busy="true" shows that an area is in the process of updating.
+aria-expanded="true"would show that a box, tree, or table is expandable, and the current state is expanded. - Live region states: used in conjunction with live region properties to show users what these parts of websites are doing.
+The state